github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 Now that you've figured out how open source projects work, it's time to find a project to contribute to.

-If you've never contributed to open source before, take some advice from U.S. President John F. Kennedy, who once said, _"Ask not what your country can do for you - ask what you can do for your country.”_
+If you've never contributed to open source before, take some advice from U.S. President John F. Kennedy, who once said, _"Ask not what your country can do for you - ask what you can do for your country."_

 Contributing to open source happens at all levels, across projects.
 You don't need to overthink what exactly your first contribution will be, or how it will look.
 Instead, start by thinking about the projects you already use, or want to use.
 The projects you'll actively contribute to are the ones you find yourself coming back to.

 Within those projects, whenever you catch yourself thinking that something could be better or different, act on your instinct.
 Open source isn't an exclusive club; it's made by people just like you.
-"Open source” is just a fancy term for treating the world's problems as fixable.
+"Open source" is just a fancy term for treating the world's problems as fixable.

 You might scan a README and find a broken link or a typo.
 Or you're a new user and you noticed something is broken, or an issue that you think should really be in the documentation.
 Instead of ignoring it and moving on, or asking someone else to fix it, see whether you can help out by pitching in.
 That's what open source is all about!